mozilla-services/socorro/e2e-tests/README.md

 If you wish to run them against different environemts, set `PYTEST_BASE_URL` as indicated in the sections above for running tests against localhost or production

+___Running tests using headless Firefox___

+NOTE: This instructions are for Linux os macOS only.

+To run the tests using a copy of Firefox that can be run in 'headless' mode (meaning with no UI), do the following:

+Set an environment variable MOZ_HEADLESS to be '1'.
+Check the documentation for your shell on how to do this.
+For zsh you can do using the following command:

+	$ export MOZ_HEADLESS=1

+Next you need to modify `tests/conftest.py` and add the following pytest fixture to tell it to use a different version of Firefox.
+Check to verify the version you want to use supports running headless.

+	@pytest.fixture
+	def firefox_options(firefox_options):
+	    firefox_options.binary = '/path/to/firefox/binary'
+	    return firefox_options

+For example, on macOS it installs the binary for Nightly (which supports running headless) at `/Applications/FirefoxNightly.app/Contents/MacOS/firefox`

+Then run the tests using the following command:

+	$ tox -e py27

 ___Running specific tests___

 You can run tests in a given file::